rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 satellite_data.temperature .-= 273.15
 ````

-### Step 2: Time Conversion
+#### Time Conversion

-Now we want to convert our time dimension so that it has clear dates available to index by.
+Now we want to convert our time dimension from integer days since December 31, 2013 to a human readable date format.

 > Note: While we can mutate the *values* inside of a `DimArray`/`DimStack` layer (as we just did converting to Celsius), the *lookups* themselves are immutable (i.e. cannot be changed once the object is built).